Higher geometric sheaf theories: Modulators and localizations

+of right fibrations.
+Here, $\mathcal{S}$ is the $\infty$-category of large spaces (so $yX$ is $\mathcal{S}$-valued).
+The right hand side square is cartesian via \cite[Lemma 5.1.5.2]{luriehtt} and the fact that the Yoneda embedding is fully faithful.
+The vertical right fibration on the left hand side is the $\infty$-category of elements of $X$ and defined so that the left hand side square is cartesian.
+The composition of the vertical two functors on the bottom is equivalent to $X^{op}$ itself by the Yoneda lemma.
+It follows that $\mathrm{Un}(X)\simeq\mathcal{C}_{/X}$ over $\mathcal{C}$.
+In particular, it follows that

+The latter colimit returns $X$ precisely because the Yoneda embedding left Kan extends to the identity along itself \cite[Lemma 5.1.5.3]{luriehtt}. \end{proof}

-Recall that every accessible left exact localization of an $\infty$-topos factors through an essentially unique topological localization followed by a cotopological localization (\cite[Proposition 6.5.2.19, Remark 6.5.2.20]{luriehtt}).
-In order to understand the topological part of a left exact localization given by some modulator $M$, it is useful to understand the associated Grothendieck topology in terms of the modulator $M$.
-We therefore recollect the construction of $(-1)$-truncation via \v{C}ech-nerves.
+Furthermore, recall that every accessible left exact localization of an $\infty$-topos factors through an essentially unique topological localization followed by a cotopological localization \cite[Proposition 6.5.2.19, Remark 6.5.2.20]{luriehtt}.
+In order to understand the topological part of a left exact localization generated by some modulator $M$, it is useful to understand the associated Grothendieck topology in terms of the modulator $M$.
+Let us first recall the construction of $(-1)$-truncation via \v{C}ech-nerves which will be of relevance on multiple occasions in this paper.